Bathurst 1000: Deaths

 In 1994, Melbourne privateer entrant Don Watson died during practice.
 His car, a Holden VP Commodore, had a mechanical failure and went straight ahead at the entry to The Chase, hitting a barrier at almost 250 km/h.

 Additionally, the 2006 event was marred by the death of New Zealand driver Mark Porter in a Development V8 Supercar Series support race on the Friday of the meeting.
 Porter had been scheduled to compete in the 1000 as a driver for the Brad Jones Racing team.

 Peter Brock Trophy

 Peter Brock died weeks before the 2006 race in an accident during the Targa West rally in Western Australia.
 Following this, Supercars announced that from 2006 onwards, the drivers in the Bathurst 1000 would be racing to win the Peter Brock Trophy.
 The 2006 event also honoured Brock with special tributes; including the front row of the starting grid being left vacant, all cars bearing an '05' number sticker made famous by Brock, and a champions' lap of honour featuring Brock's past co-drivers parading in cars that Brock won Bathurst with.

 The trophy, manufactured by Hardy Brothers, is inscribed with the words "King of the Mountain", a long-time nickname of Brock's.
 It weighs 2.5 kg and stands 50 cm tall.
 Craig Lowndes, a long time mentee of Brock, has won the trophy a record six times since its inception.

 Event sponsors

+The event has had several naming rights sponsors: